 Take comfort in knowing that you're not alone.
 Explore the facts.
 Learn about the symptoms of depression, the warning signs of suicide, and why college is depressing for so many students.
 Then, check out 13 tips for how to deal with depression in college.
-If, at any time, you have suicidal thoughts, call 1-800-273-TALK (1-800-273-8255) right away.
+If, at any time, you are in crisis or have suicidal thoughts, call 988 (Suicide & Crisis Lifeline) right away.

 Things may feel dark right now.
 It may seem as if life has lost its color.
 But those conditions are only temporary.
 You can make it through this tunnel and back into the light.
 Be easy on yourself.

 When it comes to measuring the rates of depression in college students, statistics vary.
 But what seems clear is that serious mental health issues play a major role in many students' lives.
 In fact, it's been found that the traditional college ages of 18 to 25 are when mental health problems first start to appear in a lot of people.
 In one survey of American college and university freshmen, over 12 percent of students said that they frequently felt depressed.

 In another annual survey of college and university students in the U.S.—this one by the American College Health Association (ACHA)—20 percent of them said that they had been diagnosed with, or treated for, depression during the past year.
 More than 45 percent of them said that they felt so depressed that it was hard to function.
 And about 13 percent of them had seriously considered suicide.